 You know, all throughout 2016, I gave you truth in numbers.

-13 million more Americans on food stamps, fact, eight million more in poverty, fact.
+13 million more Americans on food stamps.

-And then, of course, the guy that said $9 trillion in debt was irresponsible and unpatriotic ended up accumulating more debt than every other president before him combined, with nothing to show for it.
+And then, of course, the guy that said $9 trillion in debt was irresponsible and unpatriotic ended up accumulating more debt than every other president before him combined with nothing to show for it.

 I mean, CNN got so conspiratorial to demonstrating just how far down the drain their standards are over at the old network, fake news CNN.

-They actually spent a couple of minutes before the State of the Union wondering if the first lady, Melania Trump's outfit, was designed to protest the president, her own husband.
+They actually spent a couple of minutes before the State of the Union wondering if the First Lady, Melania Trump's outfit, was designed to protest the president, her own husband.

-She was wearing white to Protest him.
+She was wearing white to protest him.

 Well, okay, he's going at one point.